Everything you need to know to buy a great new TV

 TRUSTED TIP: There are alternatives to Wi-Fi

 If your TV doesn’t have Wi-Fi, one option is to use powerline adapters.
 They use your home’s power sockets to send network signals around your house without any extra wires.
-Read our best powerline adapters guide for more info and our picks of best ones.

 Do you play games often?